Vitamins

 -Veganist:

-a form of vegetarianism not consuming
+form of vegetarianism not

-anything of the animal kingdom nor do they
+animal kingdom nor

-use leather products.
-These folks have to
+These folks have to mind their

-mind their vitamin B12 and wear plastic or
+B12 and wear plastic or linen

-linen shoes.
-They have to consume linseed
+shoes.
+They have to consume

-oil for their essential fatty
+for their essential fatty

 acids.